 Conductors can come from various materials.
 Common materials include copper, stainless steel, copper alloys, and so on.
 The conductor decides the electrical properties of a wire or cable.
 They include-

-You need to choose the right conductor for your custom wire harness for project success.
+It would help if you chose the suitable conductor for your custom wire harness for project success.

 Alt – Electric conductor

 The ribbon cable is a type of custom wire harness.
-Here, several conducting wires run parallel to each other, forming the cable.
-Each wire has insulation and ends in a common connector.
+Here, several conducting wires run parallel to each other, forming the line.
+Each wire has insulation and ends in a standard connector.

 Ribbon cables are color-coded and come in various sizes.
 They have different connectors based on your application.
-Ribbon custom wire harness has different connectors like BT224 and micro ribbon connectors.
+Ribbon custom wire harness has other connectors like BT224 and micro ribbon connectors.

-The wire diameter is just the diameter of your custom wire harness.
-It’s the measurement in inches and reflected in the AWG wire sizes.
+The wire diameter is just the diameter of your custom wire harness, and it’s the measurement in inches and reflected in the AWG wire sizes.

-The diameter of the wire decided how much electric current it can carry.
+The diameter of the wire decides how much electric current it can carry.
 Wires with bigger diameters have lower WG values.
-But they are larger and low on electrical resistance.
+But they are more significant and common on electrical resistance.

-You can easily measure the diameter of a wire.
-We have simple mechanical devices for the purpose.
+You can easily measure the diameter of a wire, and we have simple mechanical devices for the purpose.
 Nowadays, you may also find electronic diameter measurement devices.

-Choosing the right wire diameter is an important task for any application.
+Choosing the correct wire diameter is an essential task for any application.

-Connectors and terminals are what make a connection possible.
-They join two circuits or wires and help pass information and electric signals.
+Connectors and terminals make a connection possible, and they join two circuits or wires and help pass information and electric signals.
 Here are the terms about custom wire harness that matter:

-Connector: Connectors complete an electric circuit by connecting two points.
-The electric component that is at the end of such a point is a connector.
+Connector: Connectors complete an electric circuit by connecting two points, and the electric component at the end of such a point is a connector.

 We use electric connectors every day, maybe even without realizing it.
-USB Type-A, B, C, are all connectors.
-The 3.5mm jack on your headphone is also a connector.
+USB Type-A, B, C are all connectors, and the 3.5mm jack on your headphone is also a connector.
 Other examples include audio connectors, computer connectors, power connectors, and so on.